xbsd/imperial_college_research_report/README.md

-# imperial_college_research_report
+# Imperial College Business School
-Imperial College Business School, Individual Research Report LaTeX Example
+Individual Research Report LaTeX Example for MS in Business Analytics (as of August 2020)